caseysoftware/eventgrinder/readme.md

-#What is this craxy thing?
+#What is this crazy thing?

 This is the current, production version of "Eventgrinder"-- which runs some calendar aggregator sites, like dctechevents.com